ksatchit/talk-chaos/README.md

 # talk-chaos

-repo to curate thoughts around chaos-engineering
+This repository intends to capture the community's thoughts around chaos engineering and discuss the various tools, processes addressing these.